Review: Hideout (Alice Vega, #3) by Louisa Luna

 Well, this ruined me emotionally, thanks so much.

-Two gay men – an interracial married couple with a young daughter – are murdered in what appears to be a hate crime.
+Two men – an interracial married couple with a young daughter – are murdered in what appears to be a hate crime.
 Their fathers – Ike and Buddy Lee, boomers with nothing in common but anger and bigotry – seek out their sons’ killers under the influence of a maddening desire for revenge and their own redemption.

 Oooh boy, talk about some heavy, emotional shit in this plot!